 Access port– carries single VLAN data

-Trunk port – carry multiple VLAN data
+Trunk port – carries multiple VLAN data

 - Cisco proprietary protocol

 - It adds extra 30-byte info in the existing Ethernet header.
-26 byte ISL header & 4 byte ISL trailer.
+26-byte ISL header & 4-byte ISL trailer.

 - Does not support untagged traffic